1962: The War in the Hills: Filming

 Shooting of the series began in September 2019.
-As the series requried stunts and action sequences, the production team roped in Don Lee, an internationally acclaimed stunt choreographer who is known for films such as Pirates of the Caribbean and Star Trek for the stunts.
+As the series required stunts and action sequences, the production team roped in Don Lee, an internationally acclaimed stunt choreographer who is known for films such as Pirates of the Caribbean and Star Trek for the stunts.
 Most of the series were shot in Ladakh and Panchgani.
 Actor Rohan Gandotra about the shooting in Ladakh eventually stated that it was a surreal experience and he also had developed health issues citing shoot in high altitude.
 He stated that " Shooting in high terrain can be a challenge, especially with harsh weather conditions.
 But we trained really well and once we got to the shoot, everything made sense.
 It made me wonder — if we find it so tough to shoot for a few days, imagine what our soldiers go through on a daily basis."
 By December 2019, the makers had wrapped the shoot and entered post-production which has been completed few days before the COVID-19 pandemic lockdown in March 2020 was announced.